How to decide consensus? A combinatorial necessary and sufficient condition and a proof that consensus is decidable but NP-hard: Complexity of the consensus problem

-We now proceed to the proof of the current theorem.
+Next we remark that a partial converse of this statement is also true: if there is a path from $a_T$, which is not one of the two $F$ nodes, to the $F$ node in its copy of length $2k$ in a sequence of $g_0(f), g_1(f), g_2(f)$ wherein $g_2(f)$ appears at, and only at, all the even time steps, then there is a path from $a$ to $F$ of length $k$ in the corresponding sequence of $G_0(f)$ and $G_1(f)$.

+Moreover, analogous statements hold if we replace top nodes with bottom nodes.
+Indeed, if there is a path from $a$ to $b$ of length $k$ in the infinite sequence of $G_0(f),G_1(f)$ then there is a path from $a_B$ to $b_B$ (in any of the two copies) of length $2k$ in the corresponding sequence of $g_0(f), g_1(f), g_2(f)$ where $g_2(f)$ appears at, and only at, the odd time steps.
+Similarly, a partial converse is that if there is a path from $a_B$, which is not one of the two $F$ nodes, to the $F$ node in its copy of length $2k$ in a sequence of $g_0(f), g_1(f), g_2(f)$ where $g_2(f)$ appears at, and only at, the odd time steps, then there is a path from $a$ to $F$ of length $k$ in the corresponding sequence of $G_0(f), G_1(f)$.

+Finally, we observe that in any sequence of $g_0(f), g_1(f), g_2(f)$, there is a path from any top node to the $F$ in its copy the first time $g_2(f)$ appears at an odd time step or one of $g_0(f), g_1(f)$ appears at an even time step.
+Similarly, there is a path from any bottom node to the $F$ in its copy the first time $g_2(f)$ appears at an even time step or one of $g_0(f), g_1(f)$ appears at an odd time step.

+{\bf Proof that deciding whether the construction converges to consensus is NP-hard:} With these preliminary observations in place, we now proceed to the proof.
 Suppose $\{A_0(f), A_1(f)\}$ is not a consensus set.
-By Remark \ref{pathremark}, this means that there exists an infinite sequence of $G_0(f), G_1(f)$ such that there is no path from $S$ to $F$.
+By Remark \ref{pathn1}, this means that there exists an infinite sequence of $G_0(f), G_1(f)$ such that there is no path from $S$ to $F$.
 Consider replacing every $G_0(f)$ by $g_0(f)$, every $G_1(f)$ by $g_1(f)$ and inserting $g_2(f)$ into every even time slot.
-By construction, we have that paths beginning at the two $S_T$ nodes never reach the $F$ nodes in their halves of the graph.
-Since the only edges connecting the two halves of the graphs connect the $F$-nodes, we have that the set of reachable nodes from the two $S$ nodes never intersect.
-By item \ref{diff} of Lemma \ref{firstequivalence}, this implies $\{B_0(f), B_1(f), B_2(f)\}$ is not a consensus set.
+By the preceeding remarks, we have that paths beginning at the two $S_T$ nodes never reach the $F$ nodes in their halves of the graph.
+Since the only edges connecting the two halves of the graphs connect the $F$-nodes, we have that the set of reachable nodes from the two $S_T$ nodes never intersect.
+By item $(5)$ of Lemma \ref{firstequivalence}, this implies $\{B_0(f), B_1(f), B_2(f)\}$ is not a consensus set.